SMM Best Practices

 Use Consistent Branding

-• Messaging: Make sure your messaging for each post is clear.
-More importantly, be clear about the message you’re trying to push yourself.
-It’s not just ‘I need a post to get more clients’ okay, that’s your goal.
+Additionally, be clear about the message you’re trying to push yourself.
+It’s not just ‘I need a post to get more clients.’
+Okay, that’s your goal.
 But your post needs to be pushing a message that says to potential clients “HEY!
 DO YOU SEE THIS?
 THIS IS THE BEST!” and if that isn’t clear, why would they come to you?
-Be clear with the message of the post, and remember to include calls-to-action so you’re viewers/followers/audience know what step they should take next after seeing the post you’ve published and shared.

 Tips for Creating Visually Appealing Posts

 • High-Quality Images: Use high-quality images.
-Noone likes looking at something blurred or unclear.
+No one likes looking at something blurred or unclear.
 Even the odd crops aren’t always taken well.
-If you’re photographing something, consider how clear and well-lit it is.

 • Make it Vertical: This is where you optimize for mobile.
-People are scrolling on their phones, and recording and taking pictures in landscape can really dampen your reach and impact.
-It’ll even cause you more work with editing if you need to keyframe a video as opposed to doing it because you want to to make the video more engaging.
+People are scrolling on their phones, and recording and taking pictures in landscape can dampen your reach and impact.

-• Branding Elements: Remember to consider your brand elements and include them in your posts.
 Think about your main and supporting brand colors and what works better for your brand’s social, and what colors go well with them.
 Add your logo and remember to use your brand’s font.

 • Captions and Text Overlays: But Rami, you said posts should be clear, how is a video going to be clear with text all over it?
 Don’t cover what you’re trying to show in your videos with the text you add, but definitely add text or captions to your videos.
-It makes them more accessible (think people watching with videos and reels muted) and makes sure if someone is speaking, no word is missed because the subtitles are easily available.
-It’s also a great way to highlight specific features by adjusting text colors or only adding text for the main points you want to make.
-(You could try doing this if you’re new to captioning and just starting out).

 male executive working at his desk looking at different images of people on his screen while holding a color wheel to ensure visual colour cohesion